catenglaender/public-notes/ILIAS-development/Test-Assessment/Detailed-Test-Result-Proposal.md

 If we display the questions one after the other, there is a large empty space below them.
 In case of allowing no further fields, important fields should probably stay visible so that no displayed data is lost.

 If we choose to display the best possible solution inside the questions (no split view), the further field layout could probably stay as is.

+## Nice to have: Expanding all worngly answered questions

 ## New/extended UI Component?